dennisb1/edgerouter-load-balancing-notification/README.md

 It should work on any Ubiquiti device as long as it supports a load balancing functionality

-This manual can be found on top of the script where the setup and configuration part is available: https://github.com/dennisb1/edgerouter-load-balancing-notification/blob/main/notification.sh
+The manual can be found on top of the script where the setup and configuration part is available: https://github.com/dennisb1/edgerouter-load-balancing-notification/blob/main/notification.sh

 Please consider to make a donation for the work and effort put in this usefull script.